 If you would like your institution to stream a live webinars to a single location, where everyone can enjoy the broadcast on a large screen with a good sound system, please email the webinar team for further information about this service.
 We encourage this as it can stimulate social cognitive group learning amongst teams in the institution.

-Can I watching a live webinar with a colleague or friend and receiving CPD?
+Can I watch a live webinar with a colleague or friend and receive CPD?

 If you watch a live webinar with your colleagues, the person who registered and logged into the webinar will need to email the webinar team with the names and email addresses of the people who also participated in the webinar.
 If you already have a MyBIR portal, we can issue the certificate immediately.
 If you do not have a MyBIR portal, you will need to create a free account before we can issue you with a certificate for participation.

 What equipment do I need to participate in a live webinar?